heidepiek/PacmanClock_CYD/README.md

 		* #include "soc/rtc_io_reg.h"
 * Make sure the TFT_eSPI setup file selects the correct controller type (ILI9341_2_Driver) and the pin definitions are correct.
 See example User_Setup file CYD.h
+* Don't forget to initialize SPIFFS using Arduino IDE "Tools/ESP32 Sketch Data Upload" (which will initializee SPIFFS and upload all the files from the Data directory).
 ## Modifications:
 * Modified touch routine to use XPT2046 library.
 * Modified ESP32 pin definitions as needed for CYD board.